brightbox/docs.brightbox.com/content/guides/cli/load-balancers.md

 You can specify your own listeners in the format `in-port:out-port:type:timeout` (you can comma separate multiple listeners).

-* `in-port` is the port that the Load Balancer listens on
+* `in-port` is the port that the Load Balancer listens on for incoming connections
-* `out-port` is the port the load balancer will connect to on your back end servers - usually this will be the same as `in-port`
+* `out-port` is the port the load balancer will connect to on your back end servers - this will usually be the same as `in-port`
 * `type` is the mode, currently `http`, `http+ws` or `tcp`
-* `timeout` is the time (in milliseconds) after which inactive connections will be closed
+* `timeout` is the time (in milliseconds) after which inactive connections will be closed.
+It defaults to 50 seconds if not specified.

 In `http` and `http+ws` mode, HTTP requests get a `X-Forwarded-For` header added as they pass through the balancer, so your back-end servers can see the